Skip to main content

 Every successful response includes these headers so you can budget without polling separately:

-X-RateLimit-Remaining: 23 # Per-second budget left in this 1-second window
+X-RateLimit-Remaining: 23 # Per-second budget left in this 1-second window (account-wide)

 X-Request-Cost: 1 # How much this request consumed (1 for most, 5 for AI)